marckean/marcseparation/_docs/the_report.md

 ### The maturity, sex, lifestyle and background (including lifestyle, culture and traditions) of the children and of either of the children's parents and any other characteristics of the children that the Single Expert thinks are relevant:

-The children are of Anglo-Australianextraction with no religious or cultural issues.
+The children are of Anglo-Australian extraction with no religious or cultural issues.
 The main disagreement has been over general parenting issues between the parents.

 Charlie is a confident young man who is easy·  going and emotionally  aware.
 He is very interested in sports and his understanding is appropriate to his age.